saguilarDevel/schc-sigfox/fragmentation_examples/compound_ack.md

 ```

 As per RFC8724 the All-1 must be distinguishable from the a SCHC Sender-Abort message (with same Rule ID, M and N values).
+The All-1 MUST have the last tile of the SCHC Packet, that MUST be of at least 1 byte.
+The SCHC Sender-Abort message header size is of 1 byte, with no padding bits.

 ***Review how the message are distinguishable***
+For the All-1 message to be distinguishable from the Sender-Abort message, the Sender-Abort message MUST be of 2 byte (only header with no padding).
+This way, the minimum size of the All-1 is 3 bytes, and the Sender-Abort message is of 2 bytes.

 #### SCHC ACK Format